staillansag/wm-projects/microgateway/README.md

 # MSR demo with microgateway

 The MSR based microservices can be secured using the SAG Microgateway.
-We will describe here a Kubernetes deployment with the MSR microservice as a side-car of the microgateway:
+We will describe here a Kubernetes deployment with the microgateway as a side car of the MSR microservice:
 - Each pod has two containers:
     - one is the microgateway
     - the other is the MSR microservice itself